garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+10. v1.2.0 (Beta) Fulfillment and Automated-Fulfillment now available for (Lipseys.
+Zanders, RSR, and Chattanooga)
 9. v1.1.2 (Testing Only) Added Fulfillment Ordering via Order Details View
-8. v1.0.8 Added Fulfillment Section to Order Details to view options for Fulfillment (no order automation yet though)
+8. v1.0.8 (Testing Only) Added Fulfillment Section to Order Details to view options for Fulfillment
 7. v1.0.7 Added Help Center
 6. v1.0.6 Logging tab improvements, and on-demand loaging for products and logs
 5. v1.0.5 Logging now visible in Log Tab